Skip to content

 The OPS/REXX language is a crucial part of the Broadcom OPS/MVS® product that adds to standard REXX a set of extensions to automate and enhance the productivity of z/OS operations.
 With the OPS/REXX Language Support extension (OPS/REXX LS), automation engineers can develop OPS/MVS Automated Operations Facility (AOF) rules and OPS/REXX programs more efficiently by editing OPS/REXX in a local VS Code environment.

-- Hover insights for OPS/REXX built-in functions, host environment names, and AOF event variable names
+• Hover insights and autocompletion for OPS/REXX built-in functions, host environment names, and AOF event variable names

-- If configured, specific OPS/MVS commands can be run to perform common rule actions, search OPSLOG records, and execute OPS/REXX programs
+• By connecting OPS/REXX LS to an OPS/MVS instance, you can issue specific OPS/MVS commands that perform common rule actions, search OPSLOG records, and execute OPS/REXX programs.

 We encourage you to share ideas to help improve OPS/REXX Language Support.
 You can also report issues in the extension, using the following link.